After the whole finding my father’s ten day old corpse thing, I didn’t really sleep for about a year, until I went back on meds.

 Right around the one year mark, I started this blog.
 I think it was around when I started to see the light of seeking more treatment that I realized I had so much real darkness to talk about.

-After the one year mark, I started self publishing books, started teaching webinars, and more.
+After the one year mark, I started self publishing books, started teaching webinars, running a social group, going to butler school, and more.
 Left therapy, kept the meds.

 Still, so much of what I’ve accomplished since that one year mark—the things that sound good on paper: posting, publication, teaching, earning income, the plaudits—was, creatively speaking, born of that sleepless, nightmare and flashback and hallucination and dissociation ridden year.
 Of course, the pandemic happened in the middle, too, along with my grandmother’s death, and other things to keep stocking that dark creative well.